freight-hub/api-standards/api-style-guide.md

 <h2 id="file-names">File Names </h2>

 JSON schema for various types used by API SHOULD each be contained in separate files, referenced using the `$ref` syntax (e.g. `"$ref":"object.json"`).
-JSON Schema files SHOULD use underscore naming syntax, e.g. `transaction_history.json`.
+JSON Schema files SHOULD use PascalCase naming syntax, e.g. `TransactionHistory.json`.

 <h1 id="uri">URI</h1>